 Fracture

-There are different types of fractures.
+There are many different types of fractures.
 Your child's treatment will depend on the type of fracture, and where it is.

 Illustration by Dr Greta File.
 Property of KidsHealth.